Freddie Thompson (Irish criminal): Extradition to Spain

 Thompson was extradited to Spain in 2011 after Spanish authorities linked him to an organisation based in the Costa del Sol, namely the Kinahan gang.
 He was allowed to return to Ireland in 2013.
-He was wanted in Spain on three charges - unlawful assembly, drugs charges and possession of weapons and arms trafficking.
+He was wanted in Spain on three charges - unlawful assembly, drugs offences, possession of weapons and arms trafficking.
 Spanish authorities claimed that he procured weapons for the organisation and is a bodyguard and chauffeur.

 Thompson submitted a statement of means claiming he had no income.
 Counsel for the state asked how Thompson could support himself when he did not claim welfare, was not registered for business or tax yet travelled around Europe.
 Thompson claimed he was supported by his mother.
 The judge found the statement of means very unsatisfactory and refused free legal aid.
+Ultimately, Thompson was not convicted for any criminal offences in Spain.

 Extradition from Netherlands

-In May 2014 he was arrested by Dutch police on foot of an international arrest warrant.
+In May 2014, he was arrested by Dutch police on foot of an international arrest warrant.
 He was extradited from Amsterdam and held in custody.
 It was related to a brawl on 7 January 2013, at Morriseys' pub, Cork Street, "sparked by slagging" after a funeral.

-In February 2015 he pleaded guilty to violent disorder for which he was jailed.
+In February 2015, he pleaded guilty to violent disorder for which he was jailed.
 At the time of the Garda investigation Thompson had 29 previous convictions.
 Judge Martin Nolan said that Thompson had probably caused the brawl and that he had thrown a bottle at someone.
 He also described the brawl as "a quite serious fracas" in which many people were involved.
 Thompson pleaded guilty and his sentence was backdated to 23 May 2014, the date he was first remanded.

 Murder of David Douglas

 In July 2016, David Douglas was murdered and Thompson was charged with the murder that November.
 In August 2018, Thompson was convicted of the murder.
+He is imprisoned in Portlaoise Prison, though spent several months in Cork Prison after attacking prison staff in Portlaoise.